Cinderella (2015 American film): Costumes

 Three-time Oscar-winning costume designer Sandy Powell was in charge of the costumes for the film.
 Powell began working on concepts for the characters' looks almost two years before principal photography began in the summer of 2013.
-Powell said she was aiming for the look of "a nineteenth-century period film made in the 1940s or 1950s."
+Powell said she was aiming for the look of "a nineteenth-century period film made in the 1940s or 1950s".

 For the Fairy Godmother, Powell took a major departure from the animated film of the 1950s, instead giving actress Helena Bonham Carter an opulent white ballgown, featuring fairy wings, puff sleeves and a very full skirt.
 The skirt also had battery lights underneath it, which Carter said caused issues when filming scenes as the batteries would run low quite quickly.

-For the stepmother and stepsisters, Powell had a very clear idea about the look; "They are meant to be totally ridiculous on the outside—a bit too much and overdone—and ugly on the inside."
+For the stepmother and stepsisters, Powell had a very clear idea about the look; "They are meant to be totally ridiculous on the outside—a bit too much and overdone—and ugly on the inside".
 The silhouette of the prince came from the original animation, however she created a more fitted look and less masculine colours.
 Some of the prince costumes were dyed to accentuate Madden's eyes.

-The ball gown was inspired by the Disney animated film in its color and shape; "The gown had to look lovely when she dances and runs away from the ball.
-I wanted her to look like she was floating, like a watercolour painting."
+The ball gown was inspired by the Disney animated film in its color and shape: "The gown had to look lovely when she dances and runs away from the ball.
+I wanted her to look like she was floating, like a watercolour painting".
 The dress was made with more than a dozen fine layers of fabric, a corset and a petticoat.
-Nine versions of the Cinderella gown were designed, each with more than 270 yards of fabric and 10,000 crystals.
+Eight versions of the Cinderella gown were designed, each with more than 270 yards of fabric and 10,000 crystals.
 It took 18 tailors and 500 hours to make each dress.